High School Students Applying for Dual Enrollment

 How will my high school receive my final grade after I complete my course?

-Please complete the transcript release form and submit to the Registrar's Office at Millersville University.
-Completion of this form provides us with permission to release your grades to you and/or your high school.
-Please submit immediately after applying for dual enrollment to avoid delays at the end of the semester.
+Please complete the transcript release form that is linked below and submit the completed form to the Registrar's Office at Millersville University.
+Completion of this form provides the University with permission to release your grade(s) to your high school or homeschool association.
+Please submit your transcript release form immediately after applying for dual enrollment to avoid delays at the end of the semester.